 “The secret of getting started is breaking your complex overwhelming tasks into small manageable tasks, and then starting on the first one.”
 Mark Twain

 Our goals often appear to be overwhelming.
 In reality, they are composed of small simple tasks that can be completed one after another.
-For each of your objectives, establish the different steps to implement them and the order in which to programme them.
-Draw mental maps, make lists, plan your day in advance and start at the beginning.
+For each of your objectives, establish the different steps to implement them and the order in which to program them.
+Draw mental maps, make lists, plan your day and start at the beginning.

 - Success Always Leaves its Mark

 Nowadays, practically everything that can be done has probably already been done by somebody else.
 This means that if that person succeeded, then they have left traces that you can use to your advantage.
 Look for people who have already succeeded in the field that you want to get involved in, and find out how they succeeded.
 Contact them, imitate them, take them as your example.

 “No problem can be solved from the same level of consciousness that created it.”
 Albert Einstein

 The negative image that you have of yourself, the traumatic experiences that you have not yet overcome and your false beliefs about reality constitute your comfort zone and act like the handbrake on your car.
 Stop repeating the same experiences over and over and stop believing that things cannot be changed.
 Change your behavior, change your internal dialogue using positive affirmations and visualization of these affirmations.